StarBooks-Platform/StarBooks-Server/README.md

 # StarBooks-Server
-StarBooks' Back-end developed using .NET CORE, Microsoft SQL Server and Vertical Slice Architecture
+StarBooks' Back-end developed using Microservices Architecture based on .NET Core and Rust microservices.